IT-Kakan/adp_project/report_template.md

 * The group attended the acceptance test and sprint retrospective for the last sprint.
 * We estimated the story points for most of the features in sprint 3's backlog using planning poker.

-We committed the following user stories
+We committed to the following user stories

 * ID: 4.
 As a user I want to input the barcode in text format so that I can get information about it in the application.
 * ID: 5.
 Create local users.